Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 #### I'd like to describe now some work that I do in restorative justice, and show how you can restore peace and harmony between warring parties.

 When we start with a different spirituality, one that implies that we all enjoy contributing to one another's well being, unless something disconnects us.
-So what we need to do, to restore peace and harmony is **reconnect people with what they need to be conscious of, that will help them naturally enjoy contributing to people's well being**, rather than to act in ways that are harmful to people.
+What we need to do, to restore peace and harmony is **reconnect people with what they need to be conscious of, that will help them naturally enjoy contributing to people's well being**, rather than to act in ways that are harmful to people.

 For example, if I'm working with a father, who has sexually molested his daughter, and unfortunately, I have the opportunity to do this restorative justice on several occasions because this unfortunately happens quite a bit.

 Where fathers get disconnected from their selves in a way that they do things that can be very harmful to even the people they care for the most.
-So what I do in restorative justice of this kind is similar to what I described in the healing work that I talked about in previous session.
+What I do in restorative justice of this kind is similar to what I described in the healing work that I talked about in previous session.

 I get the person who has been wounded, in this case the daughter, together with the father and I try to engage in creating the connection that will help restore peace and harmony between the two parties.